AlyceBrady/ramp/application/docs/rampDocs/TableSettings.md

         field.sTitle.label = "Short Title"
         field.sTitle.initFrom = "Modules"
         field.sTitle.initFromField = "shortTitle"

+> Note: The `initTableRef` and `initFrom`/`initFromField` properties are
+> only meaningful when adding new records to the database.
+You can improve
+> the efficiency of your authorization checks if you only include these
+> properties in your `addSetting` setting, since there is no need to
+> check that the user is authorized to access values from the source
+> table for initialization except when adding a record.

 ##### Comparing `importFrom` and `initFrom`: #####
 The `importFrom` and `initFrom` properties look deceptively similar, but